Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Transversal or Soft Skills/03_Efficient-Communication-Written-Verbal-and-Visual.md

 ### Learning Activities

 - **Presentation** (45 mins): Brief introduction to why it is important as a data steward to communicate well (teaching activities, relations with policy making bodies, relations with researchers).
 Present how to make content clear and adapted to the local context.
 (Resources 1&ndash;5 can be used for source material)
-- **Discussion Activity** (45 mins): Scenario or case study presented to the learners that highlights which communication skills are needed from a Data Steward.
+- **Discussion Activity** (45 mins): Scenario or case study presented to the learners that highlights which communication skills are needed from a data steward.
 Ask the learners to consider: what problem needs to solved, lessons they need to teach, case they need to make, and how they would ideally do it (they write a text, prepare a draft of slides, or some talking points).

 ??? info "Example scenarios that can be used"

     - The data steward is expected to communicate some good practices regarding the sharing of research data in a repository.
     - The data steward has doubts about the anonymisation of data and must communicate these concerns.
     - The data steward is required to inform scientists of a change in their institution's data policy.

 ### Materials to Prepare